United Kingdom : Safety by City

-Look out for pick pockets, they are mostly active around Christmas because the German Market here gets very busy so they can go mostly undetected.
+Look out for pickpockets, they are most active around Christmas because the German Market here gets very busy so they can go mostly undetected.

-If you just keep you belongings secure and with you the whole time you should be fine.
+If you just keep your belongings secure and with you the whole time you should be fine.

 As for more violent crimes, they exist too: you can get mugged in Birmingham though it usually doesn’t happen in central areas.